Email marketing is a critical component of digital marketing. It has one of the highest ROIs and is one of the simplest strategies to implement.

 Another option is to provide an ebook, coupon, etc., in exchange for subscribing to your mailing list.
 For example, AppSumo offers 75 business ideas that don’t require coding knowledge or experience in exchange for your email address.

 It’s equally important to only ask visitors for necessary information, so signing up is quick and easy.
 Remember, you can always ask for more details later.
 In fact, studies show that asking for too much information creates a barrier and lowers conversion rates.
+Also, don’t forget to make your email list robust by using an email verifier and taking other necessary steps.

 2. Email marketing design